Morphlng/pylot/README.md

   - Deploy a redis server

     We use redis to synchronize Pylot and other component.
-By default, we assume the redis server is started on the same host as pylot, so the in the code `pylot.py` the redis_host is set to "172.17.0.1" (localhost in docker environment).
+By default, we assume the redis server is started on the same host as pylot, so the in the code `pylot.py` the redis_host is set to "172.17.0.1" (localhost in docker environment when using bridge network).
 If you don't need this utility, remove or edit related logic in both [pylot.py](./pylot.py) and [carla_operator.py](./pylot/simulation/carla_operator.py)

     ```bash
     docker pull redis:latest